plokhotnyuk/rtree2d/README.md

 [![searchByPoint](docs/overlap-1/searchByPoint.png)](docs/overlap-1/searchByPoint.png)

-The `searchByRectangle` benchmark tests requests that search entries with intersects with the specified rectangle.
+The `searchByRectangle` benchmark tests requests that search entries with intersects with the specified rectangle that can intersect with up to 100 entries.

 [![searchByPoint](docs/overlap-1/searchByRectangle.png)](docs/overlap-1/searchByRectangle.png)